PierceRoberts34/multimodal-anomaly-detection/README.md

 ## Installing Requirements
 ### UV (Preferred)
 Run `uv sync` to create a virtual environment with the required packages in the working directory.
+This is the easiest way to install all requirements and the appropriate Python version.

+### Pip
+Create a virtual environment (requires Python >=3.11, <=3.13), then run `pip install -r requirements.txt`.
+Requirements are exported from pyproject.toml using `uv pip compile pyproject.toml > requirements.txt`

 ## Getting Started
 Folders are customizable and configured by environment variables, so the project structure is flexible.
 A sample directory structure is as follows: